logo

 Image without caption

-You can also use ‘Alt + Enter’ at the right places (at the beginning or elsewhere) of an action.
+You can also use ‘Alt + Enter’ at the right places (at the beginning or elsewhere) of an action or the fork icon above.

-The reverse, i.e., ceasing a fork is done by the same keyword shortcut.
-However, the result will not be the exact inverse.
-Let’s cease fork the example when ‘Fork after’ is pressed.
+Sometimes removing a fork will not be the exact inverse of forking.
+Let’s remove a fork from the example when ‘Fork after’ is pressed.
 Here we should select the new empty action and press Ctrl +f:

 Image without caption

-However, the graph is not linear.
-To do this press Shift + Tab at action ‘third action’:
+However, the graph is not nice.
+To make it nicer, press Shift + Tab at action ‘third action’:

 Image without caption